Spring Boot REST API CRUD With DynamoDB Tutorial

 Here as a standard we are not calling any repository directly from controller, every and each request is going through a service and coming back through the service too.

 GET mapping for book findAll and find using ISBN will cover this endpoint.
 Here I’m using @RequestParam and it should be passed through the URL, and It’s an optional value. we can use @RequestParam to get optional parameters like this in Spring Boot REST API.
-Additionally, I’m using ResponseEntity without passing a type, hence I could return both List<Book> and Book from the same API depending on the availability.
+Additionally, I’m using ResponseEntity without passing a type, hence I could return both List and Book from the same API depending on the availability.

 @GetMapping("/book")